 X DATABASE WPI 1-5

 Week 200961

 Thomson Scientific, London, GB;

 AN 2009-N01904

 & WO 2009/104990 A1 (VALEXPHARM CO

 LTD) 27 August 2009 (2009-08-27)

-\ abstract \
+abstract

 The examiner may choose to cite the abstract (in which case the original document must be cited as an "&" document) rather than cite the original document for one of a number of reasons.
 These reasons include: the original document is not easily available to the examiner (for example, retrieval of PhD theses); or the original document is in a non-EPO language and no other corresponding document exists (for example, a journal article in Russian).
-The original document is sent to the applicant only if it is selected for printing ("-&").
+The original document is sent to the applicant only if it is so designated by the examiner (see B-X, 12).